cybrox/sloth-php/docs/routing.md

 ## Redirecting
 You can call `Router::redirect("/path")` to redirect to another path in your application.
 If you want to pass any values, you can also add an array as second parameter for `Router::redirect`.
 All keys of that array will be available in the `Registry` on the page you pass it to.
 You can check for the with `Registry::has("key")`.

+## Terminating
+You can terminate routing via `Router::terminate()`.
+If you use the `route_before` hook to authenticate your user before loading a page, and the user is logged in, you can use redirect or terminate to precent them form accessing the protected route